tony-rsa/tony-rsa/README.md

 - 👋 Hi, I’m Thonifho Muhali.
-I am a Software Engineer @ Palota!
+I am a Software Engineer!

 - 📫 How to reach me:
   -   Phone     ->  063 505 3348